-a glimpse into seoul’s pulsating rave scene
+a glimpse of seoul’s pulsating rave scene

 "No one knows what will happen tomorrow, after the loud music has stopped."

-What’s the best about being young nowadays?
+What’s the best thing about being young nowadays?

-We can create whatever we want to and share it with everybody, that’s how we inspire each other.
+We can create whatever we want to and share it with everybody, and that’s how we inspire each other.

 How do you perceive the rave scene in Seoul?

-Photos: Yoong Jang
+Photography Yoong Jang

-Styling: Yohan Kim
+Styling Yohan Kim

-Hair and Makeup: Ryungkyung Hwang
+Hair and Make-up Ryungkyung Hwang

-Models: Myeonggwan Lee / Esteem Model.
+Models Myeonggwan Lee / Esteem Model.
 Takh / etcmgmt and Paul G / etcmgmt